 Ode to Life

 A Life in Death is more than a simple depiction of illness, struggle, and death.
 What could have been a throughout the negative experience, offers more about the joy of life than most other “positive” series.
 Even during their final days Howie and Laurel were bonded in a unique way.

 Laurel and Howie Borowick lived out the final year of their 34-year-long marriage fighting cancer together.
 Laurel had been diagnosed with breast cancer some 17 years earlier, Howie was told he had terminal pancreatic cancer in December 2012.
 They chose to spend their last months creating new memories, rather than becoming preoccupied with their troubles.
 Their family used the time they all had left together to the fullest.
 Howie died on 7 December 2013, a year and a day after his cancer was discovered.
 After that, Laurel’s cancer worsened and she passed away on 6 December 2014.

 The photographer is Laurel and Howie’s daughter.
-She chose to document her parents’ final chapters in order to hold on to their memory, and to capture their essence and strength in a trying time.
+She chose to document her parents’ final chapters in order to hold on to their memory and to capture their essence and strength in a trying time.
 She wanted to focus on their love, both individually and for each other.
-She says that everyone wants to find purpose in their lives, and that Laurel and Howie’s final purpose was found in this moment, in the gift they gave her of allowing her to tell their story.
+She says that everyone wants to find purpose in their lives and that Laurel and Howie’s final purpose was found at this moment, in the gift they gave her of allowing her to tell their story.
 This is their legacy.

 Exhibition in Berlin

 The photo series is currently exhibited in the newly created location of the Freiraum Für Fotografie in Berlin.
 On April 6th Nancy Borowick visited Berlin to celebrate the opening of her exhibition.